pabloluceroschneider/react-flask-mysql/README.md

 # CRUD of PRODUCTS
-This is a small projects made to learn Flask (python), React, Webpack and MySQL.
+This is a small project made to learn Flask (python), React, Webpack and MySQL.

 ## Using
 ```bash